-The aims of the Academy during the year ended 31 August 2022 are summarised below:
+The aims of the Academy during the year ended 31 August 2023 are summarised below:

-1.Our academies will provide safe, nurturing learning environments that provide all children with opportunities to thrive and achieve their full potential.

-- 2.Our staff will promote the Trust values, be energetic and passionate about what they do, feel valued for their work and having a wealth of opportunities to develop themselves, progress their careers and maintain a good work-life balance. - 3.Our MAT will welcome schools to join us and work in collaboration through shared vision and values to benefit pupils, adults and the community. - 4.Our assets will be managed effectively to enable all academies to thrive through collaboration and expertise.
+- 1. Our academies will provide safe, nurturing learning environments that provide all children with opportunities to thrive and achieve their full potential. - 2.
+Our staff will promote the Multi Academy Trust (MAT) values, be energetic and passionate about what they do, feel valued for their work and having a wealth of opportunities to develop themselves, progress their careers and maintain a good work-life balance. - 3.
+Our MAT will work with a larger Trust in collaboration through shared vision and values to benefit pupils, adults and the community. - 4.
+Our assets will be managed effectively to enable all academies to thrive through collaboration and expertise.